linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 ### 3.3.2  Position-Wise Feed-Forward Network

-In the original Transformer paper (section 3.3 of [Vaswani et al., 2017]), the Transformer feed-forward network consists of two linear transformations with a ReLU activation ($\text{ReLU}(x) = \max(0, x)$) between them.
+In the original Transformer paper, the Transformer feed-forward network consists of two linear transformations with a ReLU activation ($\text{ReLU}(x) = \max(0, x)$) between them.
 The dimensionality of the inner feed-forward layer is typically 4x the input dimensionality.

 However, modern language models tend to incorporate two main changes compared to this original design: they use another activation function and employ a gating mechanism.
-Specifically, we will implement the “SwiGLU” activation function adopted in LLMs like Llama 3 [Grattafiori et al., 2024] and Qwen 2.5 [Yang et al., 2024], which combines the SiLU (often called Swish) activation with a gating mechanism called a Gated Linear Unit (GLU).
-We will also omit the bias terms sometimes used in linear layers, following most modern LLMs since PaLM [Chowdhery et al., 2022] and LLaMA [Touvron et al., 2023].
+Specifically, we will implement the “SwiGLU” activation function adopted in LLMs like Llama 3 and Qwen 2.5, which combines the SiLU (often called Swish) activation with a gating mechanism called a Gated Linear Unit (GLU).

-The SiLU or Swish activation function [Hendrycks and Gimpel, 2016, Elfwing et al., 2017] is defined as follows:
+The SiLU or Swish activation function is defined as follows:

 $$
 \text{SiLU}(x) = x \cdot \sigma(x) = \frac{x}{1 + e^{-x}}
 $$

-As can be seen in Figure 3, the SiLU activation function is similar to the ReLU activation function, but is smooth at zero.
+The SiLU activation function is similar to the ReLU activation function, but is smooth at zero.

-Gated Linear Units (GLUs) were originally defined by [Dauphin et al., 2017] as the element-wise product of a linear transformation passed through a sigmoid function and another linear transformation:
+Gated Linear Units (GLUs) were originally defined as the element-wise product of a linear transformation passed through a sigmoid function and another linear transformation:

 $$
 \text{GLU}(x, W_1, W_2) = \sigma(W_1 x) \odot W_2 x,
 $$

 where $\odot$ represents element-wise multiplication.
 Gated Linear Units are suggested to “reduce the vanishing gradient problem for deep architectures by providing a linear path for the gradients while retaining non-linear capabilities.”

 Putting the SiLU/Swish and GLU together, we get the **SwiGLU**, which we will use for our feed-forward networks: